MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Overview
 ========

-MicroUI application is able to create an image where it is allowed to draw into: the MicroUI ``BufferedImage``.
+MicroUI application is able to create an image where it is possible to draw into: the MicroUI ``BufferedImage``.
 The format of this kind of images is Display (default), Standard or Custom (see next chapters).

 .. warning:: The output format Standard and Custom depends on the VEE Port capabilities.